wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.4.6 =
+If you are using mfunc mode or switch to mfunc and have added ad widgets you may need to re-save them to regenerate the ad files.

 = 0.9.4.5 =
 If you are using mfunc mode or switch to mfunc and have added ad widgets you may need to re-save them to regenerate the ad files.